Constructing and Machine Learning Calabi-Yau Five-folds: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Professor Giorgio Ottaviani for useful discussions on the spectral sequence techniques involved.
 TSG would like to thank Professor David Berman for his support during the early stages of this project.
 DA was supported by project PRIN2022 "Real and Complex Manifolds: Geometry and Holomorphic Dynamics" (code 2022AP8HZ9) and by GNSAGA of INdAM.
-TSG was supported by an STFC studentship.
+TSG was supported by the Science and Technology Facilities Council (STFC) Consolidated Grants ST/T000686/1 "Amplitudes, Strings \& Duality" and ST/X00063X/1 "Amplitudes, Strings \& Duality".
+New data were generated and analysed during this study.